Tanisha2212/Asha_chatbot/README.md

 ## Contact Information
 For any questions or technical support during evaluation:
-- Email: team@herkey-asha.com
+- Email: raoranetanisha04@gmail.com
-- Project Lead: [Your Name] - [your contact information]
+- Project Lead: Tanisha Raorane

 Thank you for considering our project!